xobserve/xo/README.md

 # Datav
-The open-source platform for data monitoring and observability.
+The open-source platform for data visualization and observability.

 Datav is forked from **@grafana**, but changed a lot, e.g :
 - remove angular dependency, using pure react